 A fire equipment manufacturer based out of Lafayette Louisiana recognized these boundaries and set out to develop and manufacture a line of CAFS that would later prove to be the best performing and most reliable equipment on the market.
 The Company has been manufacturing industrial grade fire equipment for over 4 decades for the top companies in Oil, Gas, and Petrochemical, and has delivered these units to over 27 countries.
 The first systems developed included a range of self-contained large capacity dry chemical, foam, and dual agent systems that could be “twinned” with both agents, operating individually or in tandem with each agent.
 All of the units are designed to be fully mobile and customizable for fixed installation or mounted on any vehicle, apparatus, or trailer.
 Smaller capacities are optionally mounted in a wheeled unit orientation or mobile cart.

-Today, this full line of fire equipment, exclusively supplied by Amerex Corporation, is one of the most expansive and versatile in the world.
+Today, this full line of fire equipment, is one of the most expansive and versatile in the world.
 This equipment line includes 7 different standard capacities of Compressed Air Foam Systems that are specifically geared for rapid and emergency fire response teams.
 These standard capacities include (noted in gallons): 16, 21, 30, 60, 100, and 200.
 Even with a full range of standard sizes, the company offers the ability to customize size (up or down), mounting orientation, and optional integrated features as needed for the client’s specific application.
 All CAFS fire equipment is totally self-contained, requiring no external power, water, or air – full operability is built into each system package.
 Units are finished with a powder coat system providing internal and external corrosion prevention for extended protection in the most extreme environments.

 To ensure a very short operation learning curve, the idea of a simple and easy-to-operate fire suppression unit is a hallmark of these systems.
 The choice of foam class (A or B) is determined by the operator when unit is put in service, (and can be changed per use based on protection protocol).
 Operation is simply initiated by opening the air cylinder, charging the agent tank, followed by charging the hose.
 The Compressed Foam is produced within the system prior to discharge.
 Servicing is comprised of relieving all residual pressure, refilling the foam and water mix, recharge the air cylinder, and rewinding the hose for the next use.